-At September 30, 2021, our variable-rate debt includes borrowings under the AmeriGas OLP Credit Agreement.
-AmeriGas OLP Credit Agreement borrowings have interest rates that are generally indexed to short-term market interest rates.
-At September 30, 2021, there were \$170 million of borrowings outstanding under the AmeriGas OLP Credit Agreement.
-Based upon the average level of borrowings outstanding under the AmeriGas OLP Credit Agreement during Fiscal 2021, an increase in short-term interest rates of 100 basis points (1%) would have increased our Fiscal 2021 annual interest expense by approximately \$2 million.
+At September 30, 2022, our variable-rate debt includes borrowings under the 2022 AmeriGas OLP Credit Agreement.
+Borrowings under this agreement have interest rates that are generally indexed to short-term market interest rates.
+At September 30, 2022, there were \$131 million of borrowings outstanding under the 2022 AmeriGas OLP Credit Agreement.
+Based upon the average level of borrowings outstanding under the 2022 AmeriGas OLP Credit Agreement and its predecessor agreement during Fiscal 2022, an increase in short-term interest rates of 100 basis points (1%) would have increased our Fiscal 2022 annual interest expense by approximately \$2 million.

 The remainder of our debt outstanding is subject to fixed rates of interest.
-A 100 basis point increase in market interest rates would result in decreases in the fair value of this fixed-rate debt of approximately \$124 million at September 30, 2021.
-A 100 basis point decrease in market interest rates would result in increases in the fair market value of this debt of approximately \$49 million at September 30, 2021.
+A 100 basis point increase in market interest rates would result in decreases in the fair value of this fixed-rate debt of approximately \$26 million at September 30, 2022.
+A 100 basis point decrease in market interest rates would result in increases in the fair market value of this debt of approximately \$84 million at September 30, 2022.

 Our long-term debt is typically issued at fixed rates of interest based upon market rates for debt having similar terms and credit ratings.
-As these long-term debt issues mature, we may refinance such debt with new debt having interest rates reflecting then-current market conditions.
+As these long-term debt issues mature, we may refinance such debt with new debt having interest rates reflecting thencurrent market conditions.
 This debt may have an interest rate that is more or less than the refinanced debt.